 Online Course Development

-The purpose of this section of the CETL website is to provide guidance, reference materials, and resources to aid WSSU faculty and administrators interested in building online courses.
+The purpose of this section of the CETL website is to aid WSSU faculty and administrators interested in building online courses.
 CETL initiates a call for online course development applications in the Fall and Spring semesters of each academic year.
 Please ensure that all the required signatures are obtained and submitted via PDF to email@example.com or via fax to (336)750–8690.
-Late or incomplete applications will not be considered.
+Applications will be accepted on a rolling basis.

 Submit Online Course Development Application to firstname.lastname@example.org